elma16/hjartax/README.md

 ```
 .
-├── ode
+├── src
+│   └── hjartax
-│   ├── data.py                 # Data loading and preprocessing
+│       ├── data.py                 # Data loading and preprocessing (NumPy/JAX)
-│   ├── modules_cnn.py          # Modules for the CNN encoder
+│       ├── modules_cnn.py          # Modules for the CNN encoder (JAX)
-│   ├── modules_dense_nn.py     # Modules for all scalar dense NNs
+│       ├── modules_dense_nn.py     # Modules for all scalar dense NNs (JAX)
-│   ├── ode.py                  # Hybrid ODE model
+│       ├── ode.py                  # Hybrid ODE model (JAX + diffrax)
-│   └── trainer.py              # Trainer for the ODE model
+│       └── trainer.py              # Trainer for the ODE model (JAX + optax)
 ├── examples
 │   ├── preprocess.py            # Script to preprocess the endomondo dataset
 │   ├── plotting.py             # Helper functions to plot the data
 │   └── train_ode_model.ipynb   # Example notebook to train the ODE model
 ├── readme.md                   # This file
-└── requirements.txt            # Required packages
+├── pyproject.toml              # Modern packaging metadata
 ```

 ### Usage

 * **Step 1: Prepare the data.**
-The `WorkoutDataset` class in `ode/data.py` loads the data from a pandas dataframe and preprocesses it, according to the `WorkoutDatasetConfig` class.
+The `WorkoutDataset` class in `src/hjartax/data.py` loads the data from a pandas dataframe and preprocesses it, according to the `WorkoutDatasetConfig` class.
 In the current implementation, all the measurements (HR, speed ...) are assumed to be sampled on a uniformly sampled time grid (that we can obtain by interpolating the data).
 The following data is required in the dataframe: